Kirk-KD/datapack-builder/docs/roadmap.md

 It is the responsibility of the parent Editor to provide its inner Editors necessary information (e.g. a Projectile Editor informing its inner Item Stack Editor of the whitelisted projectile items).
 The behaviour of conditionally disabled input fields is achieved via this system too.

-The `EditorResult` will be the argument type for a callback function, likely a React `useState` state setter, to pass user-entered data and Editor state up to the Editor source to be used or saved.
+The `EditorState` will be the argument type for a callback function, likely a React `useState` state setter, to pass user-entered data and Editor state up to the Editor source to be used or saved.
+The principle behind Editor States is serializability, where the outputted State can be used to reopen the same Editor containing the same values.
-It should have at least two fields: `error` and `data`.
+It should have at least three fields: `compiler`, `error`, and `data`.
 The `data` can be any type, either primitive or an object.
 `Error` is a boolean flag that marks the user input of a particular Editor as erronous, and the UX should reflect this information.
-There should also be an optional `compileValue` string function for the compiled Minecraft command fragment by the Editor.
-The `compileValue` function optionally takes in an `options` object of `Record<string, unknown>` via a generic.
+`Compiler` indicates the compiler type (e.g. `scalar`, `list`, `item_stack`) used to by the Editor State Compiler.

+An Editor State Compiler receives an Editor State and an options object and converts the State to a string of code.
+The compiled code may vary depending on options passed to the compiler.
 For example, the `data` returned by an Item Stack Editor could be

 ```